ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Drop-Type.md

->**NOTE**: Bear in mind, that the schema must remain coherent.
+NOTE: Bear in mind, that the schema must remain coherent.
 For instance, avoid removing calsses that are super-typees to others.
 This operation won't delete the associated bucket.

 **Examples**